-When it comes to exercise fit is extremely important to me, but a solid connection even moreso.
+When it comes to exercise fit is extremely important to me, but a solid connection is even more important.
 Skipping music and dropouts aren’t that big of a deal to me in everyday life, but when I’m exercising each one causes a stab of annoyance.
 Luckily, I had no problem with the Outlier One earbuds while using them.
 Skips were non-existent as long as I was within 10-15 meet of my source device which I always am at the gym.
-Things do get a little jumpy once you past the 25 foot mark but again, if you’re going to be exercising you’ll rarely be that far away.
+Things do get a little jumpy once you past the 25-foot mark but, again, if you’re going to be exercising you’ll rarely be that far away.
 But it is something to take note of if that’s an issue for you.

 Another thing that might bother you is call quality.
 Even though calls sounded fine on my end, I got plenty of complaints from others that I sounded “far and echo-y”.
 It’s good enough to answer a quick phone call while exercising but you probably won’t want to have a full blown conversation with these.
 When I switched back to my phone the person on the end literally said, “Wow, that’s much better.”
 On to another good feature though, controls are also all that you could want from a pair of workout headphones.
 You can switch between tracks, pause music, answer and end phone calls, and control volume with just a few different sets of clicks.
 Thanks to the humorously large control module the buttons are pretty big, meaning that even though they’re not as raised or as tactile as I would like it’s hard to accidentally click the wrong one.

-Now for the reason the control module is so large.
-The Outlier ONE’s claim to fame is its battery life.
-Creative claims these will last you about 9.5 hours and in our testing we got pretty close to about 9.
-If you’re going to be listening to these on maximum volume I would expect them to last a little less but on about 80% volume I had no problems reaching a good runtime.
+Now for the reason the control module is so large: battery life.
+Creative claims these will last you about 9.5 hours and in our testing, we got 9.4 hours of playback with a constant output of 75dB(SPL).
 One bad thing is that these do charge via micro USB and in a future where everything should be USB Type-C it’s a little annoying.
 But hey, that future isn’t here yet and these aren’t that expensive anyway so we’ll give Creative a pass for that.

 One area of these headphones that I was pretty surprised with was sound quality.
 For a pair of Bluetooth ‘buds these do a great job with sound isolation which I think is in no small way thanks to the second pair of rubber sleeves that can go on the earbud.
 The bass I think is perfect for a pair earbuds you’re going to be using while exercising.
 I say while exercising because for casual listening these are definitely too much for me.